centre-for-educational-technology/rada2/README.md

 NB!
 While translating textual strings please make sure not to remove the replacement parts.
 Each replacement part could be identified buy having a colon in front of the word: Example: **User :name has logged in.**, the **:name** is a placeholder that will be substituted with some value and should be left as is in all translations.

+Also check any additional translations within the **vendor** subdirectory.
+That would host any translation files that belong to the third-party modules.

 ## Production

 If you need to be running in production mode, then please use the branch named **production** instead of **master**.
 That branch might not have all the latest changes, but it should have the JS and CSS assets built for running in production (minified and more).